stevemckinney/iamsteve/content/blog/0175-bento-layout-css-grid.md

 - Images will need to retain or change aspect ratio
 - Image masks will need to change with different image crops

-## Get the files
+## Project files
 The design is available through Figma’s community and the code is available through Github.
+There’s two layout options in both.

 <div className={`flex gap-2`}>
   <LinkFigma href="https://www.figma.com/community/file/1386411347459963894/bento-grid">Figma</LinkFigma>